shiroyasha/danielaigor.org/source/posts/2023-07-23-reinventing-our-diet.html.md

 ---
 author: "Igor Šarčević"
-title: "Reinventing our diet: The ethics and health benefits of switching to a vegeterianism"
+title: "Reinventing our diet: The ethics and health benefits of switching to vegeterianism"
-image: "/images/unpaid-labor.png"
+image: "/images/plant-based-dinner.png"
 ---

 Innovation isn't just about creating cutting-edge technology, it is also about